 Do I need to take the Test of English as a Foreign Language (TOEFL)?

 All applicants whose native language is not English must take the TOEFL.
 Only students who have studied full-time for two or more years at a college or university in a country in which English is the native language and where English is the language of instruction are exempt from the TOEFL.
 The Graduate School has set strict minimum scores for admission.
 Applicants must meet or exceed the minimum for each of the categories on the internet-based test (iBT):

 Applicants must receive an overall band score of 7.0 or higher for the IELTS exam.

-Can I apply to be admitted for the Spring semester instead of in August?
+Can I apply to be admitted for the Spring semester instead of Fall?

 Yes, but the majority of our M.S and Ph.D. admissions—and funding—follow an annual cycle, with applications due December 1 for students to begin their studies in August.
 The availability of funding at other times of the year is more constrained.
 However, beginning studies in the spring or summer is possible and decided on a case by case basis.

 Can I send unofficial test scores or transcripts to make the application deadline?